 Deforestation in developing nations is primarily due to a competitive global economy, where poorer countries sell their natural resources to pay their debts to wealthy countries.
-The poor in these countries also utilize the land for farming and sustenance, and these pressures continue to increase as population levels increase².
+The poor in these countries also utilize the land for farming and sustenance, and these pressures continue to increase as population levels increase.

 Effects of deforestation on animals

 The removal of trees and other types of vegetation reduces available food, shelter, and breeding habitat.
-Wildlife habitats can become fragmented, where native species must live on remaining habitat islands that are surrounded by disturbed land that is being used for agriculture and other uses³.
+Wildlife habitats become fragmented, where native species must live on remaining habitat islands that are surrounded by disturbed land that is being used for agriculture and other uses.

 Habitat fragments may be too small to maintain viable populations of animals, and an animal living in one population may no longer be able to freely breed with individuals in other populations.
-Animals may not be able to find adequate shelter, water, and food to survive within remaining habitat³.
+Animals may not be able to find adequate shelter, water, and food to survive within remaining habitat.

-With increased habitat edge, wildlife may experience an increased vulnerability to predation, poaching, wind, sunlight, invasion of exotic plant and animal species into remaining forest habitat, and other factors such as natural disasters that were not as much of a threat prior to the deforestation event³.
+With increased habitat edge, wildlife may experience an increased vulnerability to predation, poaching, wind, sunlight, invasion of exotic plant and animal species into remaining forest habitat, and other factors such as direct exposure to natural disasters that were not as much of a threat prior to the deforestation event.

 Some animal species are entirely dependent upon old growth forest habitat, such as the Northern Spotted Owl in the Western United States, and cannot survive in secondary forest habitat.